Ruger Red Label: Production decline

-Redesign
+Red Label II Redesign

-A redesigned Red Label was introduced by Ruger in 2013, though only in 12 gauge.
+A redesigned Red Label, commonly known as the Red Label II, was introduced by Ruger in 2013, though only in 12 gauge.
 The new version was lighter and featured refined inner workings, a new center of gravity and reduced recoil.
 These improvements were designed to deliver improved comfort and enhanced shooting performance and make the gun lighter to carry in the field.
 According to Ruger the new 12 gauge Red Label had a redistributed center of gravity for even greater instinctual swing and pointing.
 It also featured two-inch extended forcing cones, maximum back-bored barrels and a soft Pachmayr buttpad to enhance the shooting experience with reduced recoil.
 The suggested retail price for the new Red Label was $1,399 which was approximately $500 less than MSRP of the original when it was discontinued.
 The price drop was achieved by streamlining the manufacturing processes, making the shotgun less costly to produce.

-Final Production
+Red Label II Final Production

 In January 2015, Ruger dropped the Red Label from its product line, citing an inability to achieve revenue expectations.
-As a consequence, Ruger no longer produces a shotgun in its model line.
+With this action, Ruger no longer produced a shotgun in its model line at that time.
 Accessories and choke tubes for the Ruger Red Label shotgun are still available from Ruger as of 2022.

+Red Label III Introduction

+On December 24, 2025 Ruger announced the release of the Red Label III.
+Unlike previous models directly built by Ruger, the Red Label III is built by Connecticut Shotgun Manufacturing Company.
+Initially it is only available in 20 gauge with the choice between 28 and 30 inch barrels.